e271828e/Flight.jl/docs/notes/design/framework_spec.md

   no `g`; only the committed solution executes boundary zero.
 A guard firing at commit is a wanted failure signal: today's hand-written trim asserts (`!stall`, no weight-on-wheels, `ω > ω_idle`) become the model's own event logic, surfaced through the ordinary machinery instead of `@assert`.
+And the signal has a channel: boundary zero reports the fired set on the `TrimReport` and raises `TrimCommitEvents` when it is non-empty ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report), [Appendix C](#appendix-c-the-diagnostic-kind-set)) — a handler that fires at commit moves the committed stores off the solved point, and saying nothing would be warn-but-assign relocated.

 ### 14.6 Slot totality: the missing-value error and the `override` combinator